mrfatguy/phonegap-language-demo/README.md

 Example of PhoneGap 2.9.0 / PhoneGap Build multi-language application, using [i18next](http://i18next.com/) library.

+**This project ABANDONED, because it was meant to be test project only!
+There is no wiki, issues and no support.
+There will be no future updates.
+Unfortunately, you're on your own.**

 ## Notice

 This project is written using [PhoneGap 2.9.0 API](http://docs.phonegap.com/en/2.9.0/index.html), while Ripple Emulator has very old [2.0.0 API](http://docs.phonegap.com/en/2.0.0/index.html) behind, so it _will not work in desktop computer browser_, even if you run it through Ripple.
 You have to compile it and test it on mobile device.
 When running in browser, under Ripple, it fails on `navigator.globalization.getPreferredLanguage` function, which is `undefined`, because in [PhoneGap 2.0.0 API](http://docs.phonegap.com/en/2.0.0/index.html#Globalization) (used by Ripple), there is not such object like `Globalization`.
 It was [introduced in API version 2.2.0](http://docs.phonegap.com/en/2.2.0/cordova_globalization_globalization.md.html#globalization.getPreferredLanguage), so Ripple would have to be updated (by its authors or manually) to at least this version, so you could run this demo in a browser.